Need to know

 For this kind of money, it's reasonable to expect that a pram would meet or exceed safety standards, but unfortunately the iCandy Peach 7 didn't pass our safety tests or the mandatory standard when we tested it in our labs.

-Our expert testers found that the pram's straps pose a potential strangulation risk – the shoulder and waist straps don't automatically separate from each other when the buckle is pressed and are difficult to separate manually.
+Our expert testers found that the pram's straps pose a potential strangulation risk – the shoulder and waist straps don't automatically separate from each other when the buckle is pressed and they are difficult to separate manually.
+This means they create a loop that could be a strangulation hazard.

 Despite its high price, its scores are very low